syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.interface.methods `Array`
 {:#members:nodes-interface.methods}

-Sets the methods of the interface shape.
+Defines the collection of public methods of an interface

 #### Default Value: